 As one of the most respected names in road racing, BOLDERBoulder Inc. has staged the BOLDERBoulder Memorial Day 10K Classic for nearly 40 years.
 One of the largest road races on the planet, the BOLDERBoulder is honored to be named America’s All-Time Best 10K by Runners World.
 Over its rich history the BOLDERBoulder team has been asked to consult or create new races many times, yet no opportunity had met the BOLDERBoulder’s world-class standards.

 Conversations continued until 2015 when the decision was made to move forward with the idea of collaboration between the organizations.
 Over the next year, the logistics and dynamics of staging an event that would symbolize the best of the City of Fort Collins and Colorado State University, as well as showcase the new Sonny Lubick Field at CSU Stadium, were finalized.

-While 2017 marks the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.
+While 2017 marked the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.

 Did you know?